William Alfred: Personal life

-Alfred was a lifelong Catholic and attended mass at nearby Saint Paul's Church.
+Alfred was a lifelong Catholic and attended mass at Saint Paul's Church in Cambridge.

-His great grandmother, Anna Maria Egan, immigrated to the United States.
+His great-grandmother, Anna Maria Egan, immigrated to the United States.

-Alfred's play Hogan's Goat helped launch Faye Dunaway's career in the 60's.
+Alfred's play Hogan's Goat, a verse drama, helped launch Faye Dunaway's career in the 60's.
 They maintained a close relationship and remained lifelong friends.

 Alfred was close friends with fellow poets Elizabeth Bishop and Robert Lowell.